+Within the RT routine, we make one call to the VALUES routine which computes the value of the approximate solution at the current time, for a given choice of x.
+We pass the vector of B-spline coefficients to the VALUES routine so that the solution itself is computed.
 We call VALUES with x = 0.4.
 The difference between the returned solution approximation and the target value, 0.5, is then assigned to the RVAL output argument of RT, in order to define the event for this example.

-The corresponding main program first initializes the computation with a call to the BACOLI95\INIT routine.
+The corresponding main program first initializes the computation with a call to the BACOLI95_INIT routine.
 This is followed by a call to the SETSOL routine and then a call to the BACOLI95 solver routine.
 The BACOLI95 routine monitors the output from the RT routine looking for a time step on which there is a change in the sign of the gstop function.
-Once this happens and the specific point in time where the root occurs has been found, BACOLI95 returns to the main program with an indication that the root has been found.
-For this example it turns out that the root of the gstop function, [U(0.4, t) - 0.5], occurs when $t \approx 0.3$ .
-The main program writes out the solution at the time of the event and then calls the solver again in order to complete the computation through to $t{out} = 1$ .
+Once this happens and the specific point in time where the root occurs has been determined, BACOLI95 returns to the main program with an indication that the root has been found.
+For this example, the event that we are searching for occurs when $t \approx 0.3$.
+The main program writes out the solution at the time of the event and then calls the solver again in order to complete the computation through to $t_f = 2$.
 Since the problem has not changed, a warm start can be employed.
-The solver returns with an indication that $t{out}$ has been reached, and the solution at $t{out}$ is printed out.
-See Figure 1 for a plot of the solution at the time of the time of the event.
+The solver returns with an indication that t_f has been reached, and the solution at t_f is printed out.
+See Figure 1 for a plot of the solution at the time of the event.
+We do not provide a plot of the solution at $t_f = 2$ since by then the layer has moved beyond the spatial domain, [0, 1], and thus the solution is approximately equal to 1 across the entire spatial domain.